Reclusive leader Mullah Mohammed Omar led the Taliban from the mid-1990s until his death in 2013.

 October 21, 2008 - Foreign Minister Saud al-Faisal confirms that Saudi Arabia hosted talks between Afghan officials and the Taliban in September.
 It is reported that no agreements were made.

-August 8, 2012 - According to senior U.S. officials, in an effort to revive peace talks with the Taliban, the Obama administration has proposed a prisoner swap under which it would transfer five Taliban prisoners to Qatar in exchange for a U.S. soldier held by the Taliban.
-The new proposal involves sending all five Taliban prisoners to Qatar first, before the Taliban releases Sgt.
-Bowe Bergdahl.
+August 8, 2012 - According to senior U.S. officials, in an effort to revive peace talks with the Taliban, President Barack Obama's administration has proposed a prisoner swap under which it would transfer five Taliban prisoners to Qatar in exchange for a U.S. soldier held by the Taliban.
+The new proposal involves sending all five Taliban prisoners to Qatar first, before the Taliban release Sgt.
+Bowe Bergdahl, a member of the U.S. army captured in 2009.
 The original offer proposed transferring the Taliban prisoners in two groups, with Bergdahl being released in between.

 September 21, 2013 - Pakistan announces that Mullah Abdul Ghani Baradar, one of the founding members of the Taliban, has been released from prison.
 Baradar had been captured in Karachi, Pakistan in 2010.

 May 31, 2014 - The United States transfers five Guantanamo Bay detainees to Qatar in exchange for the release of Sgt.
-Bowe Bergdahl.
-They are: Khair Ulla Said Wali Khairkhwa, Mullah Mohammad Fazl, Mullah Norullah Nori, Abdul Haq Wasiq and Mohammad Nabi Omari.
-It is believed he was being held by the Taliban and al Qaeda-aligned Haqqani network in Pakistan.
+Bowe Bergdahl: Khair Ulla Said Wali Khairkhwa, Mullah Mohammad Fazl, Mullah Norullah Nori, Abdul Haq Wasiq and Mohammad Nabi Omari.
+It is believed Bergdahl was being held by the Taliban and al Qaeda-aligned Haqqani network in Pakistan.